 Here are the top 10 brokers that we have identified for your choosing as an Emirati forex trader:

 This is a commonly asked question, the answer to which is positive.

-Yes, forex trading is legal and permitted in the UAE which is comprised of 7 independent Emirates.
+Yes, forex trading is legal and permitted in the United Arab Emirates which is comprised of 7 independent Emirates.

 Typically UAE forex brokers will register in Dubai since it is a special economic area within the UAE and home to some of the areas most respected regulators the DFSA.
 Outside of that, you can look for regulation by the SCA which is the UAE’s Federal and Securities Commission Authority, or the Central Bank of Dubai.

 In any case, the most commonly found and trusted regulation for UAE brokers is from the DFSA.